TheNetworkGuy/netbox-zabbix-sync/README.md

 changing the interface type from within NetBox is not supported and the script will generate an error.

-For example when changing a SNMP interface to an Agent interface:
+For example, when changing a SNMP interface to an Agent interface:

 ```
 NetBox-Zabbix-sync - WARNING - Device: Interface OUT of sync.